 Delivery conditions/term of implementation for K2 boiler: works can be performed only during outage of ZEVO.
 Start of implementation in terms of the Frame Contract for Work.
-Presumed term of the outage for implementation of works on K2 boiler in September/October 2022.
+Presumed term of the outage for implementation of works on K2 boiler in September/October/November 2022.
 Implementation period not later than 60 days from the day of handover of the site, actual time period according to proposal of Criterion No. 2 in the Offer of the Tenderer.

 Delivery conditions/term of implementation for K1 boiler: works can be performed only during outage of ZEVO.
-Start of implementation in terms of the Frame Contract for Work.
-Presumed term of the outage for implementation of works on K2 boiler in February/March 2023.
+Start of implementation in terms of the Frame Contract for Work..
 Implementation period not later than 60 days from the day of handover of the site, actual time period according to proposal of Criterion No. 2 in the Offer of the Tenderer.

 Main Conditions of Financing